Giuffre/mathomatic/README.md

-mathomatic
+Math'O'Matic
 ==========

-Math'O'Matic.
 A simple PHP library for learn OOP and some Math.